Import missing namespaces

 In case several namespace contain the unresolved symbol, ReSharper lets you choose the namespace to import:

-If you chose not to import a required namespace when the popup was displayed, or if you disabled Show the 'Import missing references' popup in editor on the page of ReSharper options (Alt+R, O), you can import a type at any time by setting the caret at the type, pressing Alt+Enter and choosing the corresponding quick-fix.
+If you chose not to import a required namespace when the popup was displayed, or if you disabled Show the 'Import missing references' popup in editor on the page of ReSharper options ( Alt+R, O ), you can import a type at any time by placing the caret at the type, pressing Alt+Enter and choosing the corresponding quick-fix.

 To quickly choose whether to show import suggestions via the popup, or an entry in the Alt+Enter menu, use the context menu of the file status indicator: